Maine Forest Service Emerald Ash Borer Emergency Order

-In the case of emerald ash borer, an emergency order is used to help prevent further spread of emerald ash borer while revised quarantine rules are drafted, proposed, and adopted by the Department.
+In the case of the emerald ash borer, an emergency order is used to help prevent the further spread of emerald ash borer while revised quarantine rules are drafted, proposed, and adopted by the Department

-Emerald ash borer is an invasive insect that threatens all ash tree species (excluding mountain-ash) and will have significant ecological and economic impacts on the state.
+Emerald ash borer is an introduced insect that threatens all ash tree species (excluding mountain-ash) and will have significant ecological and economic impacts on the state.
 There are no practical means to control EAB in forested areas.
-It is estimated that 90 percent of Maine’s ash resource is outside of currently regulated areas, therefore continuing to limit movement of ash from infested areas is critical to our forest ecosystems and for those who rely on ash for their livelihoods.
+Limiting the movement of ash from infested areas is critical to our forest ecosystems and those who rely on ash for their livelihoods.

-To protect the ash resources of the state of Maine from the unrestricted spread and establishment of a destructive tree-killing forest pest, the Director of the Maine Bureau of Forestry has issued the an Emergency Order to restrict movement of regulated products from outside the area currently within the State of Maine Emerald Ash Borer Quarantine Rules (Maine DACF, Agriculture Rules, Chapter 275) pursuant to authority granted by 12 M.R.S. § 8305.
+To protect the ash resources of the state of Maine from the free spread and establishment of a destructive tree-killing forest pest, the Director of the Maine Bureau of Forestry has issued an Emergency Order to restrict the movement of regulated products from outside the area currently within the State of Maine Emerald Ash Borer Quarantine Rules (Maine DACF, Agriculture Rules, Chapter 275) under authority granted by 12 M.R.S. § 8305.
 The Order area is listed and shown on the map in the following section.

 What does the order do?
 The order limits the movement of ash trees for planting and ash tree products such as logs, pulpwood, green lumber, and hardwood firewood from the order area.